yousef312/QuiwayJs/README.md

 fixed bugs : error : (trying to modify a constant) is fixed fixed bugs : error : (the shortcut disable all default shortcut in the browser/app) is fixed fixed bugs : error : (the shortcut cannot accept f1,f2,f3... keys) is fixed

+## version 1.1.0
+fixed bugs : error : (when screen blur the system stuck) is fixed fixed bugs : error : (the bind function replace the older shortcut callback to the new one instead of ignore it) is fixed added methods : **toggleShortcut** and **toggleCoombo** now are available to enable or disable a songle shortcut or combo new types : interducing the new shortcut type **HoldingActions** which appears when the user click on a key for certain given duration added methods : **approve** and **abort** now are available to accept or deny the user created shortcut from the interactive mode added methods : **approveToReplace** new is available to replace an old callback shortcut to a new one interactively from the user more properties : **keysuite** now is available to check any key whether it's pressed at the moment or not better usuage : we minimize throwing error so not to annoy the developper instead the methods now will return true or false more options : you can now make a shortcut of a single key.

 **notice**: shortcuts and combo are stored in two different arrays.